 Letting others know about one’s own expertise is now an integral part of a researcher’s professional qualifications.

-Three years ago, Nina V. Nygren, a university lecturer in environmental politics at the University of Tampere, wrote a short two-paragraph reply to an opinion piece published in Helsingin Sanomat, Finland’s largest newspaper, reminding readers about the importance of active ways of conserving nature, such as allowing rotting trees to decompose in forests.
+Three years ago, Nina V. Nygren, a university lecturer in environmental policy at the University of Tampere, wrote a short two-paragraph reply to an opinion piece published in Helsingin Sanomat, Finland’s largest newspaper, reminding readers about the importance of active ways of conserving nature, such as allowing rotting trees to decompose in forests.
 Soon after the reply was published, Nygren received a phone call from the director of environmental affairs at the mining company Keliber.

 The company, which operates in the Ostrobothnia region, had encountered problems because it was about to start mining in an area that is home to moor frogs, a species protected by an EU directive.
 Nygren’s research cooperative, Tapaus, contacted a leading herpetologist in order to find a way for the mine and frogs to coexist; the frogs now live in new ponds and the environmental licence for the mine is pending.